onewelcome/identity-cloud-documentation/docs/dabp/release-notes/index.md

 # Release notes

-This section contains release notes for Onegini DABP.
+This section contains release notes for OneWelcome DABP.

 In the release notes we mention new features and bug fixes.
-If anything is unclear, feel free to contact [Onegini Support](https://support.onegini.com).
+If anything is unclear, feel free to contact [OneWelcome Support](https://support.onegini.com).

 ## Release date: 2023-11-06